desideneva/taste-of-bulgaria/README.md

 * I ensured the site had all the relevant meta tags needed.
 * All font sizes are legible on all screen sizes.

+## Credits

+### _Content_

+The content for this project includes valuable information from respected sources to provide an accurate and detailed description of Bulgarian cuisine.
+Some of the content has been sourced from "https://en.wikipedia.org/wiki/Bulgarian_cuisine", and the delightful menu featured on this website has been kindly provided by "https://my.mpskin.com/en/tour/7zm9cb427," enhancing the user experience with an attractive selection of authentic Bulgarian dishes.